Today’s Reading: Ezek 17:1–18:32, Rev 7:9–8:13, Job 34:16–30

-Jesus will remain our shepherd in heaven and God will wipe away all tears from our eyes.
-What kind of tears will these be?
-Possibly regret for missed opportunities.
+Jesus will remain our shepherd in heaven and God will wipe away all tears from our eyes, what sort of tears will these be… Possibly regret for missed opportunities.

 Then the angel took the censer and filled it with fire from the altar and threw it on the earth, and there were peals of thunder, rumblings, flashes of lightning, and an earthquake.(Revelation 8:5, ESV)

 This 8th Angel is not a common intermediary for our everyday prayers.
-This was a specific moment in time, seen in a vision by John, pointing to a specific moment in the future, where this ceremony will take place.
+This was a specific moment in time seen in a vision by John pointing to a specific moment in time in the future where this ceremony will take place.

 Majestic heavenly animals